Small genus, small index critical points of the systole function: The Examples

 \textbf{Genus 5 example.} Recall that the example with $m=5$ gives a genus 5 surface.
 Our calculations show that the smallest minimal filling set contained in the set $C$ of systoles at the critical point has cardinality 8.
 One such minimal filling set is shown in Figure \ref{8systoles} and a fundamental domain is given in Figure \ref{fundaDomain}.

-\textbf{Calculating the automorphism group.} The automorphism group of a tesselated surfaces in our family of examples with dual graph $C^{m}$ are isomorphic to the subgroup of the automorphism group of the graph $C^{m}$ that maps realisable squares to realisable squares.
-This automorphism group acts transitively on the set of systoles.
+\textbf{Calculating the automorphism group.} The automorphism group of a tessellated surfaces in our family of examples with dual graph $C^{m}$ are isomorphic to the subgroup of the automorphism group of the graph $C^{m}$ that maps realisable squares to realisable squares.
+The following lemma will be assumed from now on without comment.

+\begin{lem} For every surface in our family of examples, the automorphism group acts transitively on the set of systoles. \end{lem} \begin{proof} A systole is uniquely determined by an edge of the tessellation.
+Each such edge corresponds to an edge of the dual graph $C^{m}$.
+It therefore suffices to prove that the automorphism group acts transitively on the edges of $C^{m}$.

+First note that the automorphism of $C^{m}$ that changes one entry in the coordinate description of the vertices of $C^{m}$ leaves the set of realised squares invariant by Lemma \ref{squaresonsurface}.
+This corresponds to a reflection of $C^{m}$ through an $(m-1)$-dimensional cube parallel to a pair of opposite faces of $C^{m}$.
+Moreover, the automorphism that fixes a vertex $v$ of $C^{m}$ and permutes the edges emanating from $v$ in a way that respects the cyclic ordering of the edges also leaves the set of realised squares invariant by Lemma \ref{squaresonsurface}.
+This set of automorphisms act transitively on the edges of $C^{m}$. \end{proof}